Art at BTI

 Through the juxtaposition of plant-based materials and lyrics from pop songs, this exhibition explores the roller coaster of romantic relationships.
 The dry-pressing of flower petals reflects the struggle to preserve the fleeting moments of falling in love, while the natural dyes of handwoven fiber speaks to the ever changing seasons and currents between two people.

 “How will I know if you really love me?” and “I would die for you,” are not only homages to two of the artists favorite singers, but are ephemeral words then materialized into statements of longing and despair.
 Sarah has been writing and drawing song lyrics since a young girl, obsessed with making RnB mixtapes.
 Today, the act of gluing, cutting and weaving stands as a mode of catharsis.

 The exhibit is available for viewing during normal business hours and is free and open to the public.
-BTI will also host a special reception in late May 2018, where guests will be able to meet with Nancy and learn more about her work.
+BTI will also host a special reception on June 20th, where guests will be able to meet with Sarah and learn more about her work.

 Sarah Gotowka is a visual artist currently living in Trumansburg.
 She is adopted Korean-Polish-Italian-American, and grew up in the suburbs of Rochester where she obsessively made mix tapes from 90’s radio airplay and built makeshift forts in the woods.
 (These factors alone have influenced her art practice immensely.)
 She received her BFA from The Cleveland Institute of Art majoring in Fiber and Material Studies in 2007, and graduated with an MFA from Concordia University’s Fiber and Material Practices in 2013.